 Hostname: Enter the hostname manually to use as an alternative way of accessing the device.
-The hostname is used in the server report and in the system log.
+The server report and system log use the hostname.
 Allowed characters are A-Z, a-z, 0-9 and -.

 DNS servers

 Assign DNS automatically: Select to let the DHCP server assign search domains and DNS server addresses to the device automatically.
 We recommend automatic DNS (DHCP) for most networks.